Defensible claim

 Authority separation

-The AI agent reads operating context and proposes controlled climate tactics, hypotheses, and setpoint intent through approved fields.
+The AI planning system reads operating context and proposes controlled climate tactics, hypotheses, and setpoint intent through approved fields.

 The write path checks parameters, ranges, required IDs, ownership, freshness, and unsupported writes before a plan can become operational intent.